Slx-hub/tinfb4se/projectFiles/SoftwareRequirementsSpecification.md

 ### <a name="3.4.2 ">3.4.2 Smooth gameplay</a>

-The game should run smoothly without lags on not only the latest devices.
+The game should run smoothly without stuttering on not only the latest devices.

 ## <a name="3.5 ">3.5 Supportability</a>